npeham/react-clean-guide/README.md

       },
       ...
    ```
    * Then create a `UserEditScene` interface with the correct scene params.
 Make sure to correctly extend from `IScene`.
 The first parameter of `IScene` is the path of the scene.
-So it looks like:
+It should look like this:
    ```
    export interface UserEditScene extends IScene<UserRoute.Edit> {
      params: UserEditSceneParams;